arengu/arengu.github.io/docs/product/forms/fields.md

 title: Fields
 ---

-Our forms module supports a wide variety of fields with different validation rules and visual styles for any type of data you want to collect in your projects.

 ## Types

 This section explains all the different fields we support.
 Its visual representation varies in function of the type from native browser components to custom ones with a UX better than their original equivalents.